msmichellegar/learn-sass-basics/README.md

 ## What is SASS?

 SASS stands for Syntactically-Awesome Style Sheets.
-It's a "pre-compiler" for CSS.
-Basically, it's software that allows you to write your CSS in really simple, convenient shorthand.
+It's a "pre-processor" for CSS.
+Basically, it allows you to write your CSS in really simple, convenient shorthand.
 So instead of writing *real* CSS, you write all your stylesheets in shorthand, and then use SASS to compile your docs into fully-functional CSS to include in your HTML docs.
 Pretty neat.

 ## Installing SASS